 Domestic health care plans, such as Blue Cross/Blue Shield, may or may not cover travel-related immunizations, so it’s important to discuss this with your practitioner.

 Attention Northwestern Students: Aetna Student Health recently made a business decision to cover travel vaccines the same as other routine vaccines.
 Referrals are not required as the vaccines are now considered routine.
 However, the Insured (student) should use providers that are in the Aetna Student Health Network.
 If the insured chooses to have this service outside of the Aetna Student Health network, then the annual $250.00 deductible will apply, and the plan will pay 80% and the Insured will be responsible for 20%.
 For more information, please contact firstname.lastname@example.org or (847) 491-3621.

-To learn more about vaccines available from the NU Health Service - Evanston Campus and their associated price per dose, visit Vaccines Prices on the Health Services/Evanston website.
+To learn more about vaccines available on campus and their associated price per dose, visit Immunizations on the Northwestern Medicine Student Health Service website.